Trail starts at Elizabeth Fort Museum, Barrack Street.

 In March 1599 Carew was appointed to attend the Earl of Essex to Ireland and on 27 January 1600 he was made President of Munster.
 Carew’s proceedings for the next three years during his term as President are carefully detailed in Pacata Hibernia (1633), nominally written by Thomas Stafford, but inspired by himself.

-The Pacata Hibernia Map:
+Carew’s Pacata Hibernia Map:

-Within Pacata Hibernia is George Carew’s commissioned the iconic map or sketch of the Walled Town of Cork.
+Within Pacata Hibernia is George Carew’s commissioned and iconic map or sketch of the Walled Town of Cork.
 It is dated to the late sixteenth century – sometime in the 1590s perhaps.
 The map depicts numerous structures, which emphasise Cork as a port and a place to be protected as an English outpost of trade.
 The town walls, the Tudor ships, and the suburban features such as abbeys and watch towers show a town prepared for any potential attack and the difficulties of an attack.

 The river is presented as an integral feature around which the plan is defined. it is an English-made map to control territory.
 Here a militarised maritime zone is depicted.